Anxiety in Children

 - Do not let your child have caffeine.
 Caffeine can make anxiety symptoms worse.
 Do not let your child have foods or drinks that are meant to increase energy.

-Follow up with your child's healthcare provider within 2 weeks or as directed:
+Follow up with your child's doctor or therapist within 2 weeks or as directed:

 Write down your questions so you remember to ask them during your visits.